duniter/duniter/doc/HTTP_API.md

 ### hdc/*

-This URL pattern manages all the data used by NodeCoin based on the PKS.
+This URL pattern manages all the data used by uCoin based on the PKS.

 In a general way, those URLs return HTTP **200** code on success, HTTP **501** if not implemented and any HTTP error code on error.